The Symbolism of Windows and Doors Portals of Consciousness

 “Your own Self-Realization is the greatest service you can render the world.” ― Ramana Maharshi

 The experience of the Observer is the natural outgrowth of consciousness.
-You can glimpse this when one meditates, reaching pure consciousness.
-You can open this window of awareness using a process like Japa Meditation.
-You can also use the commercial version of the technique known worldwide as Transcendental Meditation.
-We teach Japa as part of the progression in our blended learning process.
+One glimpses this vantage point by reaching the fourth state of pure consciousness.
+This window can be opened using a process like Japa Meditation or the commercial version of the technique known as Transcendental Meditation.
+We teach Japa as part of the meditation progression of our blended learning process.

 Ask yourself some questions.
 Is this a portal to the spirit world or my subconscious mind?
 What feelings does this object conjure?
 Am I fearful of what I see or may see?